import-js/eslint-plugin-import/docs/rules/no-named-default.md

 Reports use of a default export as a locally named import.

-Rationale: the syntax exists to import default exports expressively, let's use it
+Rationale: the syntax exists to import default exports expressively, let's use it.

-- *misleading*: consistent syntax usage is less likely to confuse new developers
-- *a mistake*: meant to import a named export and unintentionally specified `default`

 ## Rule Details